nabto/ionic-starter-nabto-video/README.md

+# Note: Repository changed!

+We have changed this repository to be a fork of the general starter app to make it simpler to manage specific derived apps like this video app (more details to follow).
+The previous AMP Video repo has been renamed to "ionic-starter-nabto-video-deprecated".

 # Ionic Starter for Nabto IoT / AppMyProduct Video Apps

 This [Ionic](http://ionicframework.com) Starter demonstrates how to use [AppMyProduct](https://www.appmyproduct.com) for building a video player app.
 It contains everything to build a production ready IoT app to remote control your own product: